eventh/kpro9/CSjark/docs/user/config.rst

     -- This is below 'name' definition
     #.END

+    -- This text would be discarded.

     #.DEF_EXTRA
-    -- This was all the Field defintions
+    -- This was all the Field definitions
     #.END